Field research: Sociology

-Pierre Bourdieu played a crucial role in the popularization of fieldwork in sociology.
+Pierre Bourdieu played a crucial role in popularizing fieldwork in sociology.
 During the Algerian War in 1958–1962, Bourdieu undertook ethnographic research into the clash through a study of the Kabyle people (a subgroup of the Berbers), which provided the groundwork for his anthropological reputation.
-His first book, Sociologie de L'Algerie (The Algerians), was an immediate success in France and was published in America in 1962.
-A follow-up, Algeria 1960: The Disenchantment of the World: The Sense of Honour: The Kabyle House or the World Reversed: Essays, published in English in 1979 by Cambridge University Press, established him as a major figure in the field of ethnology and a pioneer advocate scholar for more intensive fieldwork in social sciences.
-The book was based on his decade of work as a participant-observer with Algerian society.
-One of the outstanding qualities of his work has been his innovative combination of different methods and research strategies as well as his analytical skills in interpreting the obtained data.
+His first book, Sociologie de L'Algerie (The Algerians), was successful in France and published in America in 1962.
+A follow-up, Algeria 1960: The Disenchantment of the World: The Sense of Honour: The Kabyle House or the World Reversed: Essays, published in English in 1979 by Cambridge University Press, established him as a significant figure in the field of ethnology and a pioneer advocate scholar for more intensive fieldwork in social sciences.
+The book was based on his decade of work as a participant-observer in Algerian society.
+One of the outstanding qualities of his work has been his innovative combination of different methods and research strategies and his analytical skills in interpreting the obtained data.

-Throughout his career, Bourdieu sought to connect his theoretical ideas with empirical research, grounded in everyday life.
-His work can be seen as sociology of culture.
-Bourdieu labeled it a "theory of practice".
+Throughout his career, Bourdieu sought to connect his theoretical ideas with empirical research grounded in everyday life.
+His work can be seen as a sociology of culture, which Bourdieu labeled a "theory of practice".
 His contributions to sociology were both empirical and theoretical.
-His conceptual apparatus is based on three key terms, namely, habitus, capital and field.
+His conceptual apparatus is based on three key terms: habitus, capital, and field.

 Furthermore, Bourdieu fiercely opposed rational choice theory as grounded in a misunderstanding of how social agents operate.
 Bourdieu argued that social agents do not continuously calculate according to explicit rational and economic criteria.
 According to Bourdieu, social agents operate according to an implicit practical logic—a practical sense—and bodily dispositions.
 Social agents act according to their "feel for the game" (the "feel" being, roughly, habitus, and the "game" being the field).